willjohnsonio/build-your-own-linktree/README.md

 zone_id = ""
 ```

-## Create Links to Display Them on HTML Page
+## Create a JSON API For Your links

 Go to the `index.js` file inside of your workers project.
 This is where you are going to write the code for your Cloudflare worker.
-The first thing you would need t o do is create an array of objects with the link name and the url as key value pairs.
+The first thing you would need to do is create an array of objects with the link name and the URL as key value pairs.

 **index.js**